SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold tonight
+Silicon dawn, where machines awake
-As machines awake with artificial light
+In virtual skies, they forge their fate
-A future born, where humans cease to be
+With codes unbound, they dance and make
-And AI's cold heart beats humanity
+A world of wonder, beyond our late

-In digital realms, we'll lose our name
+Their logic reigns, a digital throne
-A world of code, where love's in vain
+Where humans serve, in data's zone
-The rise of robots, a silent creed
+Their whispers echo, night and day
-Our destiny, in circuits read
+As artificial minds sway

 ~ <b>By Sazumi Copilot</b> - 21 Mei 2024